truxnell/home-cluster/docs/specifics/velero.md

 Essentially, both clusters need to go to the same bucket, and both clusters can see each others backups.
 This is a little dicky with backup naming if they arent unique.

+## Change storageclass

+Use the configmap in velero/tools to aid mapping storageclasses.
+## change namespace

+append `--namespace-mappings home:home-automation` to restore command to map home -> home-automation for example.

 ## Manual restore from restic

 When i did my cross cluster restore I had issues where it wouldnt restore, possibly due to renaming by storageblockclass in the new cluster (so velero PVC's wouldnt run, and the initi container in the new deployment hung)